berkeley-cdss/course-site-quarto/README.md

    - Include LaTeX (including LaTeX macros) for mathematical notation.
    - Include code chunks that are dynamically evaluated and whose output is included in the document (qmd or ipynb files only).
    - Include external webpages (such as Google calendars) as iframes within a page.
+   - Have documents be rendered to HTML or PDF (the latter for documents that students will download).
-- Quarto features:
+- Quarto features include:
-   - Quarto provides various nice features (callouts, tabsets, code folding), etc.
+   - Various nice features such as callouts, tabsets, code folding, etc.
-   - At the same time one can embed raw HTML for full flexibility.
+   - The ability to embed raw HTML for full flexibility when your output is HTML (but not PDF), including styling using CSS.
-   - One can use HTML templates  to dynamically populate HTML elements with data from plain text data files (in yml format).
+   - The ability to dynamically populate HTML elements with data from plain text data files (in yml format).

 ## How to use this GitHub template